tonai/Lightning-talks/JavaScript/02_Vanilla_advanced/04_Functional-programming.md

 var processSimpleMarkdown = fn.pipeline(convertLinks, convertParagraph, convertLineBreak, wrapWithParagraph);
 ```

-### Exercice : calculate the distance between a point an the origin using composition
+### Exercise : calculate the distance between a point an the origin using composition

 Like above, imagine the following object :
 ```JavaScript